Jbleezy/BO2-Reimagined/README.md

 * Added proper melee swing sound to all melee weapons
 * Fixed world model position of certain melee weapons
 * Fixed projectile angles of certain grenades and projectile weapons
+* Fixed alt weapons being switched from when trading weapons
 * Grenades: improved projectile upward speed
 * Grenades: can no longer be thrown faster than intended by throwing a grenade right after throwing one
 * Grenades: changed damage scalar to 25 multiplied by round number (normally random number between 100 and 200 added by round number)